juanramirez/on-duty/README.md

 The human-readable full name of the doctor.

 #### notAvailableWeekdays
 An array which represents the weekdays that the doctor cannot be on-duty, for any kind of reason.
-I use this, for example, to exclude the weekday previous to the day that the doctor has consultancy, but can also be used for some other kind of weekday exclusion.
+We use this, for example, to exclude the weekday previous to the doctor's consultancy weekday, but it can also be used for some other kind of weekday exclusion.
 For instance, if a doctor cannot be on-duty from Mondays to Wednesdays, for some other kind of reason.

 #### doubletsTolerance
-I call _doublet_ to a pair of consecutive on-duty days, separated by a day _not on-duty_.
-For instance, having Wednesday and Friday on-duty.
+We call _doublet_ to a pair of consecutive on-duty days, separated by a day _not on-duty_ (for instance, having Wednesday and Friday on-duty).
 Working a _doublet_ is hard, but there are times that _doublets_ are needed to fulfill other parameters better; however, there are people that, for some personal circumstances, have less tolerance than others to have _doublets_.
 I introduced this parameter to be able to apply some _restrictions_ (or at least _preferences_) when assigning _doublets_ to some doctors.
-This field is expected to be a _float_ that can go from `0` (no tolerance to _doublets_ at all) to `1` (high tolerance to doublets).
+This field is expected to be a _float_ that can go from `0` (no tolerance to _doublets_ at all) to `1` (high tolerance to doublets, which is the default).

+### Dates configuration (dates.js)
+Generally, it will be the only config you'll have to change every month.
+It will export these constants:

+#### notAvailableDates
+An object whose keys are the doctors' ids.
+Each doctor id will be associated with an array of dates in DD/MM/YYYY format representing the dates that the algorithm will avoid (in all cases) assigning to that doctor.

+#### desiredDutyDates
+An object whose keys are the doctors' ids.
+Each doctor id will be associated with an array of dates in DD/MM/YYYY format representing the dates that the algorithm will try to assign to that doctor.

+#### desiredFreeDates
+An object whose keys are the doctors' ids.
+Each doctor id will be associated with an array of dates in DD/MM/YYYY format representing the dates that the algorithm will try to avoid assigning to that doctor.
+*Note*: It's important understanding the difference between the ´notAvailableDates´ and the ´desiredFreeDates´ objects.
+In the former case, the dates won't be able to be assigned on-duty for the doctors.
+The former are generally force majeure reasons; the latter are dates which doctors doesn't like to be assigned just because they don't like to work that date.
+For instance, if a doctor cannot work some day because he's going to get married, this date would be in ´notAvailableDates´.
+If a doctor wants to have a free day because it's her birthday, that date would be in ´desiredFreeDates´.